 From the age of 10 I spent three years training with Vicki Thompson (now Thompson Winfield) and nearly three years with Tracey Woodhead.
 Both of them gave me a great start in dressage and taught me so much.
 I couldn’t have had any greater inspiration at the start of my career and I’m so grateful to Vicki and Tracey, and also to my parents who made it all possible

 In 2003, David Hamer, who is the World Class Development discipline co-ordinator for Para Dressage, spotted me at an Under 21 talent spotting competition for able-bodied dressage riders.
 David urged me to go for classification and to try for the ‘World Class Start’ Para Dressage selection trials, and I was selected onto the programme in 2004.
-So now I had two show careers – able-bodied and Para Dressage!
+My aim was to try to continue to do both able-bodied and Para Dressage and show that it’s about the Ability not Disability!

 Para Dressage riders are classified depending on their degree of physical disability and range from Grade 1 to 4 (referred to as I to IV).
 Grade I riders have a greater degree of disability than Grade IV riders, and the tests reflect this in the movements that are required to be performed.
-I am classified as Grade IV, which is roughly equivalent to Prix St Georges level.
+I am classified as Grade IV, which is roughly equivalent to Medium for the individual tests and Prix St George level for the freestyle.

 As well as the support from World Class, I have also been incredibly lucky to have been coached by Angela Weiss since 2004.
-Angela is my role model, not just in riding, but in coping with all the other stresses around horses.
 She's taught me how to deal with everything in the best way as I've grown up and we really are a great team.
 There have been plenty of challenges, including the simplest things like holding the reins, because of my missing fingers.
 I usually ride with special loop reins and a snaffle bridle, but in (able-bodied) Young Riders, I have to ride with a double bridle and the curb rein just lays over my hand.
 It can get a bit tricky but the horses have got used to it and so have the judges!

-I’m also incredibly lucky to have another top ride, my baby Valerius (Reece), who I bought in 2007.
-He was reserve for the World Equestrian Games in 2010, and not to be outdone by Noki he won 3 Gold Medals at the Para European Championships in 2011.
-He is also is aiming for the London Paralympics so fingers crossed for the biggest year of my life!
+I’m also incredibly proud to have another top ride, my baby Valerius (Reece), who I bought in 2007 rising 5 years old.
+He was reserve for the World Equestrian Games in 2010, and not to be outdone by Noki he won 3 Gold Medals at the Para European Championships in 2011, and 2013.
+He was reserve for London 2012, but got his limelight at the World Equestrian Games in Caen in 2014 winning Team Gold & 2 Individual Silver medals.
+Now training at Grand Prix and aiming for Rio Paralympics 2016!